LaibaUrooj/TrueDetective/README.md

 For FYP-2021-TrueDetective17Batch

-The DisguisedTrueDetective_1.py file contains the entire code for Disguise Face Recognition.
+The DisguisedTrueDetective_1.py file contains the entire code for Disguise Face Recognition. on CCTV Images

 You need to upload it on colab and convert it into an .ipynb notebook and run (Because the files size is very big it was uploaded .py extention)

+DATASET USED: TrueDetectiveDataset-1

-Along with the code the data set folder is uploaded by the name "TrueDetectiveDataset", It contains pictures of 10 different individuals each comprisig of atleast 200 pictures.
+It contains pictures of 10 different individuals each comprisig of atleast 200 pictures.
 The train and test data are disjoint.
 Download The dataset via the link provided and use the password given for it.

 The Disguised Appearances Contain: